ChenxuLiu1230/Airline-graph/README.md

 4. Enter parameter information input as prompted
 5. After the test is over, you can choose to repeat the test or exit the current test

-- *Note:* When two parameters are needed, please separate them with a *space* or you can press *enter* to after your first input parameter.
+- *Note: When two parameters are needed, please separate them with a **space** or you can press **enter** to after your first input parameter.*
-- *Note:* All of our algorithms are implemented in graph.cpp, while the functions that are used to read data are implemented in helper.cpp
+- *Note: All of our algorithms are implemented in graph.cpp, while the functions that are used to read data are implemented in helper.cpp.*

 ## Project Description: